HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to see all the shared folders and drives
+## How to See All the Shared Folders and Drives

 ```powershell
 Get-CimInstance -Class Win32_Share